oxidecomputer/crucible/tools/dtrace/README.md

 ```

 ## perfgw.d
-This is a simple dtrace script that measures latency times for when a r/w/f
+This is a simple DTrace script that measures latency times for when a r/w/f
 job is submitted to the internal upstairs work queue, to when that job has
 completed and the notification was sent back to the guest.
 If the upstairs is not yet running, add the -Z flag to dtrace so it will